sandersbyte/ISAM-infomap-manager/README.md

 ## Extension Usage

-Commands are triggered using Windows + SHIFT + p
+Commands are triggered using CONTROL + SHIFT + p

 First, the ISAM Primary master hostname and credentials must be set to the extension.